 When to go to Iceland

-Though the biggest tourist draw is in the summer months, visitors are drawn to Iceland year-round.
+Though the most significant tourist draw is in the summer, visitors are drawn to Iceland year-round.
 The seasons and experiences are so vastly different.
 Having been there in summer and winter, we can’t recommend which is best.
 If we had to choose, the winter months bring a pristine beauty not seen in many places on earth.
 While surrounded by the whitest snow, you will find hot springs with boiling water from the earth’s core.
 It is where fire meets ice.
-If we do discourage a time, it would be December and January, where to days are so short.
-Of course, unless you seek the Northern Lights, and there lies the issue.
-Is there really a bad time?
+If we discourage a time, it would be December and January, when the days are very short.
+Of course, unless you seek the Northern Lights, there lies the issue.
+Is there really a wrong time?

 One of the biggest dangers in Iceland is the weather, which can be unpredictable and changes fast, especially between regions.
-The saying goes wait two minutes and it will change, and it does.
-During summer, the weather patterns are reasonably tame, though heavy and sporadic rainfall is not uncommon.
+The saying goes, wait two minutes, and it will change, and it does.
+The weather patterns are reasonably tame during summer, though heavy and sporadic rainfall is not uncommon.
 In winter, they can be extreme.
-Heavy snow and rainfall in winter mean that many roads become impassable: If you are not prepared with adequate equipment and clothing, the consequences could be dire.
+Heavy snow and rain in winter mean that many roads become impassable: If you are not prepared with adequate equipment and clothing, the consequences could be dire.

-Note the summers rarely get about 60 degrees.
+Note the summers rarely get above 60 degrees, though in recent years, they are seeing a trend of temps into the mid-’60s.
 Evenings can be cold.
 Dress in layers, but that is the rule to follow year-round.
 Winters don’t get much below freezing during the day, but the stiff winds make it feel much less.
 Iceland has mild temps overall; it is more storms and wind that can play havoc.
-It makes quite a fantastic adventure.
+It makes for quite a fantastic adventure.

 - Summer 46-58 °F (8-14 °C)